quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 {: #h3-streamtypeset-def title="H3StreamTypeSet definition"}

 ## priority_updated {#h3-priorityupdated}
-Importance: Base

 Emitted when the priority of a request stream or push stream is initialized or updated through mechanisms defined in {{!RFC9218}}.
 For example, the priority can be updated through signals received from client and/or server (e.g., in HTTP/3 HEADERS or PRIORITY_UPDATE frames) or it can be changed or overridden due to local policies.
+The event has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.

 ~~~ cddl
 H3PriorityUpdated = {